Context-specific Credibility-aware Multimodal Fusion with Conditional Probabilistic Circuits: Context-Specific Credibility-Aware Multimodal Fusion

 \subsection{Unimodal Encoders and Predictors.}

-Each modality $m$ is first processed by a dedicated encoder $E_m \in \mathcal{E}$ with parameters $\psi_m$, producing a latent embedding $h_m = E_m(x_m)$.
-This representation is passed to a unimodal predictor $f_m \in \mathcal{F}$ with parameters $\omega_m$, yielding the unimodal predictive distribution over the target: $ p_m = f_m(h_m)$.
+Each modality $m$ is first processed by a dedicated encoder $E_m \in \mathcal{E}$ with parameters $\psi_m$, producing latent embeddings $h_m = E_m(x_m)$.
+This representation $h_m$ is passed to a unimodal predictor $f_m \in \mathcal{F}$ with parameters $\omega_m$, yielding the unimodal predictive distribution over the target: $ p_m = f_m(h_m)$.
+In addition to encoding the raw modality input, each encoder also produces a corruption embedding $l_m = E_m(k_m)$ that captures the pattern of corruption in each modality.
+In practice, the ground truth corruption mask $k_m$ need not be externally provided, and can be estimated from the data, making our framework applicable even when ground truth masks are unavailable.
 The unimodal predictors are trained jointly with the rest of the framework via auxiliary supervision, ensuring that each $p_m$ carries discriminative information before fusion.